 Today, we visit one of the world’s greatest natural wonders.
 We set out on a full-day excursion to spectacular Milford Sound, the Southern Hemisphere’s longest fjord and a UNESCO World Heritage Site.
 Our long transfer to the far reaches of Fiordland National Park is rewarded with a luncheon cruise through astonishing vistas of rocky peaks, glassy waters, and silvery waterfalls cascading from great heights into the sound.
 Dinner back in Queenstown is on your own.

 Free time in the mountain-fringed town of Queenstown

 Today is free for you to explore more of Queenstown at your leisure.
 Perhaps you’ll join in the adventurous spirit of the locals and arrange a mountain biking or bungee-jumping expedition.
 If a walk in the woods is more your speed, then you might hit some nearby trails to go “tramping,” the local term for hiking.
-This evening, we’re welcomed by locals as we visit their family for a home-hosted meal.
+This evening, enjoy a "family-style" shared meal at your hotel

 Fly to Auckland, the “City of Sails”